-Each Pre-K3 through 8th grade family, single or dual parent, is responsible for 24 MHS.
+- Each Pre-K3 through 8th grade family, single or dual parent, is responsible for 24 MHS.
 Parent MHS are not transferable from family to family nor from year to year.
 Each school year, the Home & School Association hosts a fall and a spring meeting.
 Each family is expected to be in attendance at each of these mandatory meetings.
-The dates of these meetings are posted on the school calendar.

-- Each family is responsible for submitting their MHS on the parent portal in order to receive credit. - The 24 MHS are divided among the following categories; raffle, mandatory fall and spring Home and School Meetings, field trips, and other; fundraisers, Grandparent's Day, Welcome Back Dinner, class parties, field day, at home projects, etc. Certain categories, listed below, have a limit on the number of MHS that will be credited towards each family's 24 hour requirement. - Raffle: Twelve hours must be earned by selling 30 raffle tickets. - H&S Mandatory Meetings: Two hours must be earned by attending the fall and spring Meeting.
-(One hour for the fall and one hour for the spring meeting.) - Field Trips: If more than one adult in the same family chaperones on a field trip, volunteer hours will only be credited to one adult. - Additional MHS may be earned by volunteering at a fundraiser, Grandparent's Day, Welcome Back Dinner, class parties, at home projects, etc.

-Options for Meeting MHS Requirement

-- MHS Buy-Out: Buy out all 24 hours at \$40.00 each for a total of \$960.00. - Earn Some/Buy Some: Pay for only un-served MHS at a rate of \$40.00 per hour. - Materials Purchase: Purchases made at the request of a teacher for various class activities are credited toward MHS at the rate of \$40.00 per hour.
-Purchases being made at the request of a teacher for MHS must be submitted on a Home & School Green Form with all receipts attached to receive credit. - Any family who has not fulfilled their MHS by Friday, May 5th are required to pay the rate of \$40.00 per hour for all remaining hours owed in order for their children to sit for exams, participate in graduation activities, or to be re-registered for the following school year. - Major fundraisers are vital to the economics of our school and need the support of all family and school community members.
+The dates of these meetings are posted on the school calendar. ○ Each family is responsible for submitting their MHS on the parent portal in order to receive credit. ○ The 24 MHS are divided among the following categories; raffle, mandatory fall and spring Home and School Meetings, field trips, and other; fundraisers, Grandparent's Day, Welcome Back Dinner, class parties, field day, at home projects, etc. Certain categories, listed below, have a limit on the number of VHS that will be credited towards each family's 24 hour requirement. - Raffle: Ten hours must be earned by selling 30 raffle tickets.
+It is to your advantage to buy out any unsold tickets while the raffle is still in progress.
+Any unsold raffle tickets will be billed to your December Facts payment. - H&S Mandatory Meetings: Two hours must be earned by attending the fall and spring Meeting.
+(One hour for the fall and one hour for the spring meeting.) - Field Trips: If more than one adult in the same family chaperones on a field trip, volunteer hours will only be credited to one adult. - Additional MHS may be earned by volunteering at a fundraiser, Grandparent's Day, Welcome Back Dinner, class parties, at home projects, etc. - Options for Meeting MHS Requirement ○ - MHS Buy-Out: Buy out all 24 hours at \$40.00 each for a total of \$960.00. - Earn Some/Buy Some: Pay for only un-served MHS at a rate of \$40.00 per hour. - Materials Purchase: Purchases made at the request of a teacher for various class activities are credited toward MHS at the rate of \$40.00 per hour.
+Purchases being made at the request of a teacher for MHS must be submitted on a Home & School Green Form with all receipts attached to receive credit. - Any families who have not fulfilled their MHS by Friday, May 10th (Field Day) are required to pay the rate of \$40.00 per hour for all remaining hours owed in order for their children to sit for exams, participate in graduation activities, or to be re-registered for the following school year. - Major fundraisers are vital to the economics of our school and need the support of all family and school community members.
 Donations to the school for fundraising events and other needed and/or enhancement projects are tax deductible and separate from MHS.